top of page

 Straw Man

 As opposed to addressing the argument someone describes an often hypothetical scenario for the other person to address instead.
-Usually in bad faith and as an attempt to make a reasonable position seem outlandish or impossible.

 Moral Equivalence